deislabs/hippo-docs/content/_index.md

 than tutorials and assume some knowledge of how Hippo works.

-The [Developer Guides]({{< relref "developers" >}}) help you get started devloping code for the Hippo project.
+The [Developer Guides]({{< relref "developers" >}}) help you get started developing code for the Hippo project.

 # Project Status